crcx/parable/Parable.md

 * Numbers are only recognized in base 10.
 * All numbers are floating point and suffer from the inaccuracies that implies

+Conversions:

+* Strings are parsed as signed, decimal, floating point values.
+* Characters are converted to their character code (normally an ASCII value).
+* For flags, **true** is -1, **false** is 0, and any other value returns the flag value.
+* For other types, change the internal type to number.

 ## Characters

 A character is a single symbol prefixed by **$**.
 Parable only guarantees recognition of the ASCII character set; but work on Unicode support is being performed.